BBai-Tips/bbai/CONVENTIONS.md

 # `bbai` Project Conventions

+## IMPORTANT NOTE FOR ASSISTANT
+DO NOT MAKE ANY CODE CHANGES UNTIL EXPLICITLY ASKED TO DO SO.
+The coding assistant will prompt for code changes.
+Respect those instructions but wait until explicitly told to write code.

 ## Project Overview
 `bbai` is a project that provides REST API and CLI tools to modify local files using LLM, inspired by the `aider` tool.
 It supports vector embeddings for code/text chunks from local repositories, implements RAG (Retrieval-Augmented Generation) for LLM, and provides LLM tools for requesting access to files for review or edit.